Dana94/2019-website/blog/2020-04-24-using-resolvers-to-connect-your-data.md

 ```
 A common resolver example is just to simply return the list of authors for the query `authors`.

-If I wanted to return all authors for the query `authors`, the resolver would like this.
+If I want to return all authors for the query `authors`, the resolver would like this.

 ```js
 const resolvers = {